 The only thing to be aware is that a passenger must declare the toothpaste to TSA officers at the checkpoint for inspection.

-What is the Best Brand of Toothpaste for Travel?
+Best Brand of Toothpaste for Travel?

 The best brand of toothpaste for travel is your favorite brand.